AstroMLab 3: Achieving GPT-4o Level Performance in Astronomy with a Specialized 8B-Parameter Large Language Model: Introduction

 Despite their potential, the development of specialized LLMs has been limited due to their recent emergence and the substantial resources required for training.
 Previous studies \citep{fuTinyTitansCan2024,hoffmannTrainingComputeOptimalLarge2022,schickItsNotJust2021,turcWellReadStudentsLearn2019} have shown that models narrowly tailored to a specific domain can perform on par with, or even exceed, much larger general-purpose models.
 This suggests that a large, highly domain-specific model could achieve state-of-the-art performance.

 In astronomy, however, high-performing specialized language models have not yet been achieved.
-While models like AstroLLaMA \citep{nguyenAstroLLaMASpecializedFoundation2023,perkowskiAstroLLaMAChatScalingAstroLLaMA2024} have gained attention, they lack comprehensive benchmarking of their astronomical knowledge recall capabilities.
-Recent studies \citep{panAstroMLab2AstroLLaMA270B2024} have shown that many of these models, due to limited specialized training data and fine-tuning for instruction-following, suffer from either catastrophic forgetting or an inability to follow precise question-answering instructions, often performing worse than their baseline models (in this case, the Llama models).
+While models like AstroLLaMA \citep{nguyenAstroLLaMASpecializedFoundation2023,perkowski_astrollama-chat_2024} have gained attention, they lack comprehensive benchmarking of their astronomical knowledge recall capabilities.
+Recent studies \citep{pan_astromlab_2024} have shown that many of these models, due to limited specialized training data and fine-tuning for instruction-following, suffer from either catastrophic forgetting or an inability to follow precise question-answering instructions, often performing worse than their baseline models (in this case, the Llama models).

-Building on the previous efforts of \textsc{cosmosage} \citep{dehaanCosmosageNaturalLanguageAssistant2024} and AstroLLaMA, we have developed \model, a natural language assistant specialized in astronomy, astrophysics, cosmology, and astronomical instrumentation.
+Building on the previous efforts of \textsc{cosmosage} \citep{de_haan_cosmosage_2025} and AstroLLaMA, we have developed \model, a natural language assistant specialized in astronomy, astrophysics, cosmology, and astronomical instrumentation.
 For the remainder of this paper, we will refer to these subdomains collectively as ``astronomy''.
-Through the use of a substantially more extensive and well-curated training dataset, we demonstrate for the first time that our specialized language model significantly outperforms baseline models in downstream tasks, particularly in astronomical knowledge recall.
+Through the use of a substantially more extensive and well-curated training dataset, we demonstrate for the first time that our specialized language model significantly outperforms baseline models in downstream tasks.

 In the long term, we envision an agentic research assistant capable of autonomously conducting literature reviews, identifying relevant hypotheses, carrying out data analysis, and even formulating new research questions.
 The development of such scientific agents (LLMs capable of solving scientific problems end-to-end) is already a rapidly growing field in astronomy.
 Recent studies have shown promising results in automating research tasks, such as analyzing James Webb Space Telescope data through multi-agent collaboration and self-play reinforcement learning \citep{sun2024}.
-However, these studies have been largely constrained by the substantial API costs associated with proprietary models.
+However, these studies have been largely constrained by \refresp{the substantial costs associated with utilizing proprietary models at high volume}.

 Realizing this level of agency will require extensive experimentation and careful optimization.
 Given the substantial compute costs and data requirements inherent in large-scale model training, keeping the model size manageable while maintaining high performance is crucial.
 Our approach, demonstrated through astronomy knowledge recall, shows that specialized models can achieve state-of-the-art performance in specific domains.
 This not only makes the development of advanced research assistants more feasible but also ensures their accessibility to a wider range of institutions and researchers, potentially transforming the landscape of astronomical research and education.